ryanirelan/ryanirelan.github.io/books/index.markdown

 It took a long time to conquer and sequester that feeling.
 Now, more than 10 years after finishing graduate school, I am fully enjoying reading again.
 And just not pleasure reads, but hard stuff, too.

-My goal is 2016 is to read 100 books.
-I'm not focused on the number but need to have it in order to stay motivated.
+My goal is 2016 is to read 100 books (I'm a little behind as I write this).

+I'm not entirely fixated on the number but need to have it in order to stay motivated.
 Let's be honest: it's easier to be busy with an electronic device than it is to quietly sit and read a good book.

 This page is a list of the books I've read and links to reviews, if I've written one for the book.

-## 2016
+### 2016

 * Your Money or Your Life
 * Traction